Skip to main content

 1960s postcard of Sunvalley Mall featuring Rooster and Hens sculpture in dimly lit Penney’s Court upper level.

-"Rooster and Hens" by Bezalel Mann, located above Penney's Court and partially obscured in the dim lighting of this early postcard.
+Postcard of the "Rooster and Hens" sculpture by Bezalel Mann, located above Penney's Court and partially obscured in the dim lighting of this early photo.

 Sunvalley's public art extended beyond fountains and kinetic sculptures.
 Throughout the mall, commissioned artworks served as landmarks and gathering points.